mukta-strot/marathi-shabd/index.md

 <!--add an input text box here where user can input an english word and click a
 button to search its Marathi word-->

-## about
+## About

-This is a simple English to Marathi thesaurus.
+This is a simple **English to Marathi thesaurus**.
-There are no ads, no tracking and it is fast.
+No ads.
+No tracking.
+Super fast and easy.

 Use the **Browse** pages to scroll through all the available words in one page, alphabetically or topic-wise.

-Or directly enter the word you want to find in the **Search** section.
+Use the **Search** section to directly enter the word you want to find.

-## motivation
+## Motivation

 When speaking or writing in Marathi we often, **unknowingly** and **unnecessarily** use a **lot of English words**.